The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 • Speak the target language with your child whenever possible.

-• Have a home library with books, audio, visual materials in the target language.
+• Have a home library with books, audio, and visual materials in the target language.

 • Use online resources to increase target language input.
 For example, children’s songs, stories, and books in the target language.

-• Contact the International Student Office in a local university to sponsor a native-speaker student of your target language and bring the language alive at home on a bi-weekly or monthly basis.
+• Contact the International Student Office in a local university to sponsor a native-speaker student of your target language and bring the language alive at home on a weekly/ consistent basis.

 The 8 Do’s of Raising Bilingual Kids!